Close Menu

 • Talking about suicide with friends and family

-If you see these warning signs in yourself or others, then you should call your local suicide hotline.
+If you see these warning signs in yourself or others, then you should call the local suicide hotline.
 Additionally, you should contact a mental health professional and seek treatment.
-If you can’t afford to pay for mental treatment, we have a list of free and low cost mental health professional to help you.
+If you can’t afford to pay for mental treatment, then we have a list of free and low cost mental health professional to help you.
 If all else fails, then visit the closest emergency room.

 HOW TO WIN SSD BENEFITS FOR DEPRESSION